MohamedHalith001/Leave_Management_System_Web/README.md

 ### Feature 8: Approve leave request

-* Admin can approve the leave requests if he wants to.
+* Admin can reject the leave requests if he needs to.

 Classes : LeaveRequestManager.java ==> rejectRequest(int)